linode/apl-docs/docs/ce-configure-secrets.md

 otomi commit -m "your commit comment" --no-verify
 ```

-The pull secret can now be used by the team to pull images
+The pull secret can now be used by the team to pull images.
+Note: Otomi automatically creates a pull secret in the team namespace to enable pulling images from the local Harbor registry (also automatically created for the team).

 ## Create TLS secrets